polkadot-api/polkadot-api/packages/scale-ts/README.md

   }
 ```

-Again, leaving aside the complex types for inferring the arguments, the code
+Again, leaving aside the complex types for inferring the arguments, the actual
-is fairly straight-forward.
+JS code is fairly straight-forward.

 Then, let's create the function for creating the Decoder: